Joshakeats/Uruz/EVOLUTION.md

 * CAD models and/or detailed plans for the basic single-joint armature (humerus, elbow, radius/ulna analogs).
 * Functional demonstration of controlled movement via nitinol actuation using manual fulcrum control.
 * Preliminary data on nitinol response times and thermal cycling under basic thermal control.
+* **A simple, stable, and visually appropriate demonstration platform** to showcase the prototype effectively.

 **Key Considerations & Resources:**